-- 3.14.1 Under no circumstances can mains electricity be used during the performance.
-Every robot should be equipped with some sort of battery power, with a maximum of 15 volts. - 3.14.2 Lead-acid batteries are not considered appropriate unless the team has gained permission from the On-Stage League Committee before attending the competition for a specific reason.
-Failure to declare batteries may result in disciplinary actions, including deductions. - 3.14.3 Teams should be aware of the proper handling of lithium batteries to ensure safety. - 3.14.4 Lithium batteries must be transported or moved in safety bags. - 3.14.5 Teams should design their robot in consideration of safety.
+- 3.14.1 - 3.14.2 - 3.14.3 Teams should be aware of the proper handling of 6 batteries to ensure safety. - 3.14.4 Lithium batteries must be transported or moved in safety bags. - 3.14.5 Teams should design their robot in consideration of safety.
 Relative to the size and capabilities of the robots, teams should consider: - Power Management Cabling, batteries, emergency stop capabilities - Electromechanical System Risks Exposed pinch points, leaks, sharp edges, tripping hazards, appropriate actuators - 3.14.6 Participants should design their robot(s) to be a size that they can easily carry by themselves.
 Robots should be of a weight that team members can carry and lift onto the stage with ease. - Robots with flying capabilities, such as drones, must be inside of a safety net or tied to an object that's weight exceeds the drones maximum lifting capacity.
 The safety rope or net needs to be made of a material that can not be damaged by the drones rotors and needs to prevent the drone from leaving the boundaries of the stage at any time.
+No free-flying robots are allowed in the venue.
+Any team planning to use a flying robot must consult with the OnStage League Committee prior to coming to the competition.